-Though Bram Stoker's novel Dracula is one of my top five favorite works of fiction, the movie adaptation by Francis Ford Coppola in 1992 is among my least favorite on-screen depictions (though it is a very entertaining movie with good cinematography and gothic atmospherics).
+Though Bram Stoker's novel Dracula is one of my favorite works of fiction, the movie adaptation by Francis Ford Coppola in 1992 is among my least favorite on-screen depictions (though it is a very entertaining movie with good cinematography and gothic atmospherics).
 By putting the authors name into the title, it was hailed to be the most accurate depiction of the story on film, when in reality very little is accurate but for certain details.
 The same false advertising was done with Mary Shelley's Frankenstein, also directed by Coppola.
 Having said this, there are a few interesting facts within the film that may be of interest to Orthodox Christians.

 1. The first shot of the movie is the outside dome of Hagia Sophia in Constantinople with a cross on top, which then is replaced with the crescent moon when the narrator explains that Constantinople fell to the Turks in 1453.